-- 1. be enrolled in the TU Bachelor of Science in Criminal Justice or transfer into the major as a junior; - 2. have a transfer GPA of 2.0 or better; - 3. successfully complete or transfer ENG 101 and ENG 102; - 4. document at least three full-time equivalent years of relevant employment; - 5. pay \$350 fee if materials merit course credit; and - 6. submit a portfolio with the understanding that plagiarism, falsification, or misrepresentation are unacceptable and will result in rejection of the portfolio and will be reported to the Honor Council as a violation of the Honor Code.
+- 1. be enrolled in the TU Bachelor of Science in Criminal Justice or transfer into the major as a junior; - 2. have a transfer GPA of 2.0 or better; - 3. successfully complete or transfer ENG 101 and ENG 102; - 4. document at least three full-time equivalent years of relevant employment; - 5. pay \$350 fee if materials merit course credit; and - 6. submit a portfolio with the understanding that plagiarism, falsification, or misrepresentation are unacceptable and will result in rejection of the portfolio and will be treated as a violation of the Honor Code.